mantidproject/mantidimaging/docs/release_notes/next.rst

 - #1395 : Delete file when NeXus saving fails
 - #1397 : Only use real NeXus projection angles
 - #1473 : Tomopy COR finder use -log
+- #1475 : Fix scaling when saving to int

 Developer Changes
 -----------------